ENJOY BIRDING, HIKING, AND OCRACOKE’S NATURAL BEAUTY

 Designated as one of the state’s significant natural heritage areas, Springer’s Point is home to a unique maritime forest and important to coastal birds.
 A half mile trail takes you past gnarled ancient live oaks and thru the maritime forest to the water’s edge.
 Along the trail, visitors will pass an old well, the only remains of a former home site.
 Sam Jones, who once owned the property, is buried at Springer’s Point along with his horse.

-Springer’s Point is close to the center of Ocracoke Village, but parking is not available at the preserve, so please plan to travel to Springer’s Point Preserve by foot or bicycle.
+Springer’s Point is close to the center of Ocracoke Village, but parking is not available at the preserve, so please plan to travel to Springer’s Point Preserve by foot, bicycle, or park at one of the designated parking lots on Lighthouse Road.

 The North Carolina Coastal Land Trust enriches the coastal communities of North Carolina through the acquisition of open space and natural areas for conservation, education and the promotion of good land stewardship.